Environmental Justice Pathways Summit 2021

 Experts in Oregon’s social and racial history, discuss historical intersections of race, economy, and environment in Oregon.
 The panelists framed how past injustices impact Oregon’s current environmental policy and what we must do to confront a pattern of injustice in our state.

-Laura Pulido: Professor and Department Head, University of Oregon Department of Ethnic Studies
+Moderated by Laura Pulido, Professor and Department Head, University of Oregon Department of Ethnic Studies

 Tamura, Linda.
 The Hood River Issei: An Oral History of Japanese Settlers in Oregon’s Hood River Valley.
 Champaign, IL: University of Illinois Press, 1993.